maora96/maora96/README.md

-# Hello there, I'm Marina :cat:
+# Hello there, I'm Marina

 I'm an aspiring fullstack developer from Brazil.
-I love building things and solving problems :heart_eyes_cat: I come from Design and still have an infatuation with everything UI, so pretty but functional & efficient are a must for me :relaxed:
+I love building things and solving problems.
+I come from Design and still have an infatuation with everything UI/UX, so pretty but functional & efficient are a must for me.

 I also spend too much time playing League, Runeterra, cRPGS/RPGS and visual novels.
-I love drawing and writing, too :heart_eyes_cat:
+I love drawing and writing, too.

-I'm was a student at @ [Cubos Academy](https://cubos.academy) for Fullstack Development & @ [UNIFACS](https://www.unifacs.br/) for Design.
+I'm was a student @ [Cubos Academy](https://cubos.academy) for Fullstack Development & @ [UNIFACS](https://www.unifacs.br/) for Design.

 ![](https://img.shields.io/badge/code-javascript-brigtgreen)
 ![](https://img.shields.io/badge/code-nodejs-green)